gaylem/gaylem/README.md

 # 👋 Hi, I'm Gayle!
 Thanks for stopping by 😃

-### I'm a Software Engineer and Product Manager with five years of experience in fintech, e-commerce, affiliate marketing, and SEO.
+### I'm a Software Engineer with five years of experience in fintech, e-commerce, affiliate marketing, and SEO.
 I build software that melds human-centered design with innovative backend technologies.

 ### [gaylem.github.io](https://gaylem.github.io/)
 <br>